makototakahara/makototakahara.github.io/_posts/2024-01-08-at-the-top-of-my-bucket-list.md

 While we're on the topic, I want to circle back to #1 and talk about my goal of visiting all 30 MLB stadiums.

 ## How my dream came to be.
 It all started in 2016, when I came across an Instagram post about the 2017 World Baseball Classic.
-Japanese superstars were set to go up against their international counterparts in Tokyo, an event I could not miss as a fan of both MLB and Nippon Professional Baseball.
+Japanese superstars were set to go up against their international counterparts in Tokyo, an epic crossover that I could not afford to miss as a fan of both MLB and NPB.
 Unfortunately, I lived in Hong Kong at the time, with no money to my name and no solo travelling experience.

-I thought about ways to make the trip work.
+After researching the cheapest HK Express tickets and capsule hotels, I pitched the trip to my father as an low-cost, high-return investment in my personal growth.
+To be frank, I wasn't sure what that growth was going to look like, but my enthusiasm and initiative was enough to convince my father.

 ![WBC 2017](/images/IMG_6648.jpeg)
 *Tokyo Dome, 2017 World Baseball Classic*

+Turns out, it was a great investment indeed.
+I had the time of my life, watching a back-and-forth game between Team Japan and Team Netherlands.
+I met some interesting people, explored the city, and went home with an Andrelton Simmons autograph.
+Most importantly, it inspired my